^ Somewhere in between San Francisco and Mars.

 Initially dreamt of building a school in my parents’ village but I now realise this is not an efficient means of addressing knowledge inequality (schooling ≠ quality education).

-Throughout my degree, I tried to gain as much experience as I could in tech but found myself constantly gravitated towards education.
+Throughout my degree, I tried to gain as much experience as I could (in tech) but would also volunteer in education work.
 At Cisco in Silicon Valley, I volunteered with colleagues to run a social innovation class for 10-11-year-olds.
 At Amazon Kindle, I volunteered on a project encouraging children to write and publish their work on Kindle.

-Attended UCL's Computer Science summer school in 2013 and in 2018, I graduated first-class from an Information Management for Business degree,
+I attended UCL's Computer Science summer school in 2013 and in 2018, I graduated first-class from an Business/Comp sci degree,

 on the UCL London Opportunity and Provost Excellence scholarships.
 I wrote my dissertation on the digital divide + ethical engineering.
 I still have some questions as to what education even looks like for a child in an unconnected rural village and how can technology help here with child development.